flu-crew/octoFLU/README.md

 bash pipeline.sh sample_data/query.fasta
 ```

-The output will be in a `*_Final_Output.txt` file, any trees generated will be listed and named by protein symbol, and `*_output.txt` includes the query genes and their top BLASTn hit.
+The output will be in a `*_Final_Output.txt` file and `*_output` folder, any trees generated will be listed and named by protein symbol, and `blast_output.txt` includes the query genes and their top BLASTn hit.

 The main bottleneck is waiting for trees to run in FastTree (an installation of multi-threaded version helps).
 A sampling of the output is included, split by `...`.